 This is my favorite way to save time.
 I am always multi-tasking, which is not necessarily a good thing.
 However, with fitness it can be really beneficial.
 Here are a few ideas:

--Foam roll while watching TV at night
+- Foam roll while watching TV at night

--Take stretching breaks while you are at work
+- Take stretching breaks while you are at work

--Work on balance while you are cooking dinner or brushing your teeth
+- Work on balance while you are cooking dinner or brushing your teeth

 There are some workouts that can provide two for one benefits.
 For example, you can do a core workout that can also be a pre-run warm up, like this one or this one.
-Or use the myrtl routine for both a cool-down and to work on mobility.
+Or save time by using the myrtl routine for both a cool-down and to work on mobility.
 You could also use an interval workout like this to get in cardio and strength training on the same day.
 Also, yoga can be a great way to get in both stretching and core work.

-3. Focus on quality over quantity
+3. Focus on Quality Over Quantity

 If your runs are focused and planned out thoughtfully, you can get in high quality workouts while running fewer miles.
 Some training plans like Run Less, Run Faster (affiliate link) suggest doing 3 runs a week plus cross training to avoid injury and burnout.
 You could also consider working with a running coach if you are looking for an individualized plan that will fit into your schedule while helping you to get the best results.